McTintor/express-mini-message-board/README.md

 Live version here: https://express-mini-message-board-lk6a.onrender.com

-**Important Note** - It may take up to 60 seconds or more to load the website, since it is hosted on a free service (render.com).
+**Important Note** - It may take up to a few minutes to load the website, since it is hosted on a free service (render.com).

 ## Features